Will Fusion Power ever work?

 Immense Challenges for Nuclear Fusion Reactors

-This page introduces the many immense challenges for tokamak fusion power plants using deuterium-tritium fuel.
+The many immense challenges for tokamak fusion power plants using deuterium-tritium fuel are presented.
 Some of the problems discussed for commercial fusion may be insurmountable.

 Essentials of Nuclear Physics